microsoft/vscode-docs/docs/python/tutorial-flask.md

     ![Flask tutorial: a breakpoint set on the first line of the hello_there function](images/flask-tutorial/debug-breakpoint-set.png)

-1. Switch to **Run** view in VS Code (using the left-side activity bar).
-Along the top of the Run view, you may see "No Configurations" and a warning dot on the gear icon.
-Both indicators mean that you don't yet have a `launch.json` file containing debug configurations:
+1. Switch to **Run** view in VS Code (using the left-side activity bar or `kb(workbench.action.debug.start)`).
+You may see the message "To customize Run and Debug create a launch.json file".
+This means that you don't yet have a `launch.json` file containing debug configurations.
+VS Code can create that for you if you click on the **create a launch.json file** link:

     ![Flask tutorial: initial view of the debug panel](images/shared/debug-panel-initial-view.png)

-1. Select the gear icon and select **Flask** from the list that appears.
-VS Code creates and opens a `launch.json` file.
-This JSON file contains a debugging configuration, which is a JSON object within the `configuration` array.
+1. 1.
+Select the link and VS Code will prompt for a debug configuration.
+Select **Flask** from the drop-down and VS Code will populate a new `launch.json` file with a Flask run configuration.
+The `launch.json` file contains a number of debugging configurations, each of which is a separate JSON object within the `configuration` array.

 1. Scroll down to and examine the configuration, which is named "Python: Flask".
 This configuration contains `"module": "flask",`, which tells VS Code to run Python with `-m flask` when it starts the debugger.
 It also defines the FLASK_APP environment variable in the `env` property to identify the startup file, which is `app.py` by default, but allows you to easily specify a different file.
 If you want to change the host and/or port, you can use the `args` array.